 Board-certified and fellowship-trained upper extremity surgeon Dr. John Flint joined Flagstaff Bone & Joint in 2010.
 After graduating summa cum laude from Brigham Young University, Dr. Flint completed his medical degree at the University of Virginia School of Medicine and his residency program in orthopaedic surgery at the University of Iowa Hospitals and Clinics, a top ten hospital for orthopaedic surgery.
 He then went on to receive fellowship training in surgery of the upper extremity at Triangle Orthopaedic Associates, P.A., in Chapel Hill, North Carolina.
 During his training, he worked with hand surgeons trained at the Mayo Clinic and Duke University Hospital and trained under the editor-in-chief of the Journal of Shoulder and Elbow Surgery, Dr. William Mallon.
 Dr. Flint cared for the triple-A baseball team the Durham Bulls during their run to become the 2009 International League Champions.

 Dr. Flint has worked extensively on issues related to health policy, medical education, and legislative issues pertaining to orthopaedic patients.
-He has lobbied on Capitol Hill in Washington, D.C., every year since 2007 to protect Medicare beneficiaries’ access to orthopaedic care.
-He is a contributing author on issues of health policy for AAOS Now, a monthly orthopaedic magazine.
+He has lobbied on Capitol Hill in Washington, D.C. to protect Medicare beneficiaries’ access to orthopaedic care.

 Upper extremity surgeon Dr. John Flint is available to see patients at Flagstaff Bone & Joint's Flagstaff and Kingman locations.